Tom puffed on his Aspire CF Sub Ohm. Suddenly, his eyes crossed, his hair stood up on end and steam started coming out of his ears.

 Positive Side Effects of Vaping

 Above: Results from a survey we conducted of users, asking how switching to ecigs had affected their lungs.
-Click here for the full results.
+Click here for the full results or here for more information on how e-cigs affect the lungs.

 Share this Graph On Your Site